freeman-lab/gl-material/README.md

 The result has two properties
 - `material.shader` compiled shader program
-- `material.defaults` default value for each uniform
+- `material.defaults` default value for each style

 ## vertex shader